hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/178_the_mahabharata.md

 kinsmen on both sides and thousands of other heroes fell.
 The war lasted eighteen days.
 Indeed, out of the eighteen Akshauhinis of soldiers very few men were left.
 The death of Duryodhana ended the war in favour of the Pandavas.
-It was followed by the lament of Gândhâri, the queen and the widowed women, and the funerals of the deceased warriors.
+It was followed by the lament of Gāndhāri, the queen and the widowed women, and the funerals of the deceased warriors.

-The greatest incident of the war was the marvellous and immortal poem of the Gitâ, the Song Celestial.
+The greatest incident of the war was the marvellous and immortal poem of the Gitā, the Song Celestial.
 It is the popular scripture of India and the loftiest of all teachings.
 It consists of a dialogue held by Arjuna with Krishna, just before the commencement of the fight on the battle-field of Kurukshetra.
 I would advise those of you who have not